-Mastering the tools, techniques and methods to engage other executives in a variety of contexts is critical to upward mobility and will enhance your credibility.
+Mastering the tools, techniques, and methods to engage other executives in a variety of contexts is critical to upward mobility and will enhance your credibility.
 This class will enhance your ability to present clear and compelling 1:1 executive briefs, discover techniques for engaging executive teams and create impactful presentations.

-- Establishing a deliberate social network increases your access to information, influence, and visibility.
+From this solid base, you’ll then craft your personal brand value proposition, an essential element to differentiating and establishing yourself in business.
+Establishing a deliberate social network increases your access to information, influence, and visibility.
 A deliberate and conscious approach to your social network will give you access to those who are critical to your success.
 In Executive Presence, you will create a roadmap for expanding and maintaining your network to maximize your credibility and increase your power.

 - Create a strategy to increase your social network